 What You Should Do

-Real peace of mind will come with real security measures—whether that means installing better locks, security cameras, motion sensors, or, as SafeWise recommends, a monitored home security system.
+Real peace of mind will come with real security measures—whether that means installing better locks, real security cameras, motion sensors, or, as SafeWise recommends, a monitored home security system.
 There are a handful of security companies out there with varying offerings and pricing.
 Compare top companies today to find a security system that fits your needs and budget.

 If you’d like to weigh in on the pros and cons of fake security system signs or decals, please do so in the comments.